-- 1. Contact the Resource Center for Persons with Disabilities (RCPD) Welcome | MSU Resource Center for Persons with Disabilities - 2.
+- 1. Contact the MSU Resource Center for Persons with Disabilities - 2.
 You must document your disability and register with RCPD.
 You will be assigned a specialist in your disability at the RCPD who will then meet with you to discuss the accommodations you need.
 For information on what documentation you will need, click on the link that matches your disability here: Disability Documentation | MSU Resource Center for Persons with Disabilities - 3.
-If the documentation is accepted, the RCPD will then help you with a needs assessment and provide you with a Verified Individualized Services and Accommodations document (VISA).
-The VISA will enable you to communicate what you need to the faculty with whom you share the document.
+If the documentation is accepted, the RCPD will then help you with a needs assessment and provide you with an Accommodation Letter and employees with a Statement of Employee Accommodation Determination(SEAD).
+The Accommodations Letter and SEAD documents provide, (a) verification of disability and registration status with the RCPD (b) an outline of reasonable accommodations.

-The RCPD website will guide you through these steps: Get Started | MSU - Resource Center for Persons with Disabilities.
+The RCPD website has all of this information and will guide you through these steps: Get Started | MSU - Resource Center for Persons with Disabilities.

-Important Note: You are strongly encouraged to set up your VISA prior to any anticipated need.
+Important Note: You are strongly encouraged to set up your Accommodation Letter prior to any anticipated need.
 If you think you will need accommodations for any program milestone or other aspect of this program including classroom learning, do not wait until you flounder as the process takes time.
-You can always obtain the VISA but not present it to a faculty member until you need accommodations, if ever you do.
-The RCPD will not reveal that you have a VISA to the faculty without your consent.
+You can always obtain the Accommodation Letter but not present it to a faculty member until you need accommodations, if ever you do.
+The RCPD will not reveal that you have an Accommodation Letter to the faculty without your consent.

 Additionally, graduate assistants (RAs, TAs, and TEs) are both students and employees.
-You are thus eligible for disability accommodations in both of these roles, and these accommodations are provided through distinct documents coordinated by RCPD: Students receive VISAs (Verified Individualized Services and Accommodations) or VISTAs (Verified Individualized Services and Temporary Accommodations) and employees receive SEADs (Statements of Employee Accommodation Determination).
+You are thus eligible for disability accommodations in both of these roles, and these accommodations are provided through distinct documents coordinated by RCPD: Students receive Accommodation Letters (previously Verified Individualized Services and Accommodations), or Temporary Adjustment Letter (previously Verified Individualized Services and Temporary Accommodations) and employees receive SEADs (Statements of Employee Accommodation Determination).
 You can register for both situations using RCPD's MyProfile portal.